me-systeme/GSV-8_AlignmentProbe/README.md

-# Alignment Viewer – Real-Time ASTM E1012 Bending & Alignment Visualization
+# Alignment Probe – Real-Time ASTM E1012 Bending & Alignment Visualization

 ## 📌 Introduction

-**Alignment Viewer** is a Windows application designed to support mechanical testing according to **ASTM E1012**.
+**Alignment Probe** is a Windows application designed to support mechanical testing according to **ASTM E1012**.
 The software communicates with a **ME-Systeme GSV-8** amplifier (via `MEGSV86x64.dll`) and provides real-time visualization of axial strain and bending strain for two orthogonal measurement planes.

 It is intended for: